 Last mile delivery has always been the least efficient leg of the supply chain.
 Compared to sea shipping or long haulage which are simple A to B routes and include huge economies of scale, last mile is just very difficult to do.
 Last mile means dealing with traffic, customers that are not home, a mix of big and small items, perishable and non-perishables, and a diverse range of stops in rural and urban environments.
+Delivering goods to remote or rural areas can be expensive, requiring additional resources and specialized equipment.
+Similarly, delivering goods to densely populated urban areas can be challenging due to traffic congestion and complex delivery routes, increasing transportation costs and time spent on the road.
 Transport costs are very high on commercial vehicles with tax, fuel, driver wages and so on ramping up the cost every time a delivery is missed or the driver is stuck idling in traffic.

 Depending on which country you are in last mile resources are being stretched more and more.
 Whether it is a crisis around drivers leaving the industry because of poor conditions or being poached by the big operators like Amazon, driver shortages are the big topic.
 Add to that a shortage of delivery vehicles with supply chain issues worldwide meaning new vehicles have long wait times and even used vehicles can be hard to come by with so many micro-businesses using them to meet their online orders.
 Finally, the ability to outsource to bigger courier companies and logistics providers is becoming difficult also as they are charging more for their services, often cutting into tight margins so much that the operation becomes unprofitable.

-Expectations for fast and cheap shipping have never been higher. makes the last mile even more difficult and costly for businesses to coordinate successfully.
+Expectations for fast and cheap shipping have never been higher making the last mile even more difficult and costly for businesses to coordinate successfully.

 Consumer expectations are growing fast around deliveries.
 For younger cohorts same day delivery and full visibility on the package location in real time are must-haves.
 For 90% of consumers they expect delivery within 3 days!
 These demands are being met by the likes of Amazon and it means that others have to follow suit if they are not to have their business undercut by the online giant.